Mourners grieve 'senseless' killing of 11-year-old Anisa Scott

-Compelled by the tragedy just two days earlier of a shooter firing into a car on Madison's East Side and striking Anisa in the head — causing critical injuries she died from Thursday after being taken off life support — a grief-stricken crowd of friends and strangers mourned at the Downtown park for a girl who should have been starting middle school this fall.

-The memorial on the edge of Lake Monona drew mothers and fathers thinking about their own children, classmates, co-workers on her parents, and people who didn't know the family, expressing a range of emotions from grief and pain to anger and frustration as Anisa's death becomes the 10th homicide of the year in Madison and comes as gun violence surges this summer.
+The hands that released those balloons belonged to mothers and fathers worried about their own children, classmates who couldn’t believe she was gone, co-workers of her stricken parents and people who didn’t know the family but shared the pain of losing a little girl to random gun violence.
+Two days earlier, a shooter fired into a car on Madison’s East Side, striking Anisa in the head.

-"It's time for this to stop, it's time for this to come to an end," said Lillian Hopkins, who starred in a web series with Anisa that was produced by local filmmaker Rafael Ragland, who those in attendance said in Anisa's stepfather.
-"We don't need to be burying our babies because of gun violence."
+“It’s time for this to stop, it’s time for this to come to an end,” said Lillian Hopkins, who starred in a YouTube series with Anisa called “Madison Situations.”
+“We don’t need to be burying our babies because of gun violence.”

 Unable to sleep Wednesday from crying, Hopkins said Anisa’s smile was like the “sun was shining.”

-The pain of Anisa's death is compounded, Hopkins said, by the fatal shooting of her 15-year-old God-son in Chicago last month.
-She urged anyone with information on who shot Anisa to come forward.
+The pain of Anisa’s death is compounded, Hopkins said, by the fatal shooting of her 15-year-old godson in Chicago last month.
+She urged anyone with information on Anisa’s shooting to come forward.

 “If you know what happened to the baby girl, I suggest you speak now or forever hold your peace,” Hopkins said to a crowd of more than 100.
 “And I hope if you forever hold your peace, you don’t have any peace.”

+The shooting left Anisa, a student in the Sun Prairie School District, mortally wounded.
+Her mother, Ashley Rios, and father, Marcel Scott, agreed to end life support at 11:11 a.m. to memorialize the date she was shot — Aug.
+11 — and her age.

-Police believe the driver of the vehicle carrying Anisa was the intended target in a summer that saw June break the one-month record for the number of shots-fired incidents to be topped again in July.
+Police believe the driver of the vehicle carrying Anisa was the intended target.
+As of Thursday afternoon, police had made no arrests in the killing, Madison’s 10th homicide so far in a year that has seen an explosion of shootings around the city.

-The family of Anisa, a student in the Sun Prairie School District, decided Wednesday to take her off life support.

-Anisa's mother, Ashley Rios, and father, Marcel Scott, decided on the time being 11:11 a.m. because she was shot on Aug.
-11 and was 11 years old.

 Felica Turner Walton, a certified grief support specialist with Healing Our Hearts, urged the crowd at Brittingham Park to support Anisa’s family.